 The Flippy A-line is a loose fitting V neck dress with darts at the bust, short sleeves and a slightly dropped waist.
 The A-line skirt that finishes just above the knee.
 It is a fairly straight up and down shape that you can throw together without a zip.

-It’s made here in a gorgeous orange and black fabric supplied by Sew Essential from the John Kaldor range – cost is £10.56 / metre.
+It’s made here in a gorgeous orange and black fabric supplied by Sew Essential from the John Kaldor range.
 It has a heavy crepe feel with a slight sheen – the quality is beautiful, hence the reason it hangs so well.
 A simple cut dress like this can take a strong pattern and there are plenty of lovely ones to be found in this range on the Sew Essential dressmaking fabrics page.
-There are just a couple of the others I particularly like shown here on the left, but the range is pretty extensive.
+There are just a couple of the others I particularly like shown below, but the range is pretty extensive.

 A-line shapes have definitely taken off, over the last year or two.
 I’m thrilled because it has always been the most flattering for a pear-shaped figure like mine.
 I always like to keep them above the knee to stop them looking frumpy.
 I know it’s cool to have them down to mid-calf but it just makes me feel like my mother.